stat301-2-2024-winter/final-project-2-cassielee2025/data/README.md

 ## Original Dataset

-The original dataset, `US_births(2018).csv`, was downloaded from the ["US births (2018): 2018 Natality Public Use File"](https://www.kaggle.com/datasets/des137/us-births-2018/data) dataset created by Amol Deshmukh on Kaggle.
-Deshmukh created this dataset from the raw natality file available from the [Vital Statistics Online Data Portal](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm#Tools).
+The original dataset, `US_births(2018).csv`, was downloaded from the ["US births (2018)"](https://www.kaggle.com/datasets/des137/us-births-2018/data) dataset created by Amol Deshmukh on Kaggle.
+Deshmukh created this dataset from the raw 2018 natality file available from the [Vital Statistics Online Data Portal](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm#Tools).

+The original dataset has been added to the `.gitignore` file in the main project directory because the file is 507.9 MB and cannot be uploaded to the Github repository.

 ## Subsampled Dataset: `birth_data.rda`